-Artificial intelligence (AI) and machine learning rely heavily on data in today's digital age.
-However, obtaining high-quality datasets that are diverse and free from bias poses significant challenges due to privacy regulations, limited access, and high costs.
-This article delves into the creation of synthetic data through generative AI systems, highlighting their functionality, industrial applications, and key benefits.
+In today’s digital age, artificial intelligence (AI) and machine learning rely heavily on data as their backbone.
+However, acquiring high-quality datasets that are diverse and free from bias presents significant challenges due to privacy restrictions, limited access, and high acquisition costs.
+This article delves into the generation of synthetic data through generative AI systems, exploring their functionalities, industrial applications, and key benefits.

 What Is Synthetic Data?